Whats App: 91-8168857428

 When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

-Submission Update Submissions are open for Vol. 5 Issue 6 (Dec.
-2019) of the Expression Journal.
+Journal Submission Submissions are open for Vol. 8 Issue 5 (October 2022 Issue) of the Expression Journal.

-Membership Charges Those people who want to be the member of editorial, advisory or reviewers' board of this journal, they must have to pay membership fee INR 1200/USD 25 latest otherwise their names will be removed from the list.
-The membership will be valid for one year.
+Membership Charges Those people who want to be the member of editorial, advisory or reviewers' board of this journal, they must have to pay membership fee, otherwise their names may be removed from the list.

 Impact Factor: 3.9